Rebecca “Becky” Connolly

 In early 1999, Matt transitioned to Fairview Capital Partners, where he was an investment partner and member of the firm’s investment committee for almost 17 years.
 In that capacity, he was integral to the management of 22 multi-investor and single-investor fund-of-funds and customized separate account programs, representing a mix of institutional investors.
 Early in his Fairview career, he experienced the boom and bust of the dot-com technology bubble, and the ensuing nuclear winter in the venture industry.
 As he likes to say, “We know where the bodies are buried – and who buried them.”
 His experience and good advice has been sought-after by many venture firms, which have requested his participation on their limited partner advisory boards.

-Matt spends much of his free time monitoring the educational and career development of his two children to ensure they won’t join the boomerang generation and spoil the peace and tranquility he and his wife of 27 years enjoy as empty nesters.
+Matt spends much of his free time monitoring the career development of his two children to ensure they won’t join the boomerang generation and spoil the peace and tranquility he and his wife of over 30 years enjoy as empty nesters.
 He also likes to kayak, cook and work on projects around the house.

 Matt holds a Bachelor of Arts in Economics and Accounting from the College of the Holy Cross.
 (Becky is quick to point out that he graduated before she did.)
 He is also a former licensed certified public accountant.